J. Phys. Chem. A Impact Factor: What It Really Means and Why It Still Matters

 A Quick Note on Calculation

 But here's what most people miss: the impact factor doesn't account for the quality of individual papers.
-A journal could publish a mix of significant studies and routine reports, and the average would still look respectable.
+A journal could publish a mix of interesting studies and routine reports, and the average would still look respectable.
 Plus, the time lag means the impact factor reflects past performance, not current trends.

 Why It Matters (And Why It Doesn't)